FAOEuFMD/milestones-dashboard/README.md

 ### Development

-- Run `npm start` in the project directory to start the Express server on port 5000
+- Run `npm start` in the project directory Alternatively, cd into the backend directory and use the command `python3 main.py`.
 - Type `cd client` in a new terminal and run `npm run dev` to start the client server in development mode with hot reloading in port 5173.

 ### Deployment